okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-refresh-tokens/main/index.md

 ### Refresh the tokens with the OAuth token endpoint

 You can refresh access and ID tokens using the [`/token`](/docs/reference/api/oidc/#token) endpoint with the `grant_type` set to `refresh_token`.
-Before calling this endpoint, obtain the refresh token from the SDK and ensure that you have included `offline_access` as a scope in the SDK configurations.
+Before calling this endpoint, obtain the refresh token from the SDK and ensure that you've included `offline_access` as a scope in the SDK configurations.
 For further details on access token refresh with this endpoint, see [Use a refresh token](/docs/guides/refresh-tokens/main/#use-a-refresh-token).

 <StackSnippet snippet="refreshendpointrequest" />